 Where are we now:

 - The main phase of the Child Cohort ’98 at 20 years has been completed; key findings have been released and the dataset has been approved for release to researchers.

-- During COVID-19 restrictions, please contact the GUI team by email only via Growing.Up@esri.ie
+- Please contact the GUI team by email only via Growing.Up@esri.ie